Suhaimi Sulaiman

-Suhaimi Sulaiman (born 15 May 1962) is a Malaysian news anchor and media strategist.
+Suhaimi bin Sulaiman (born 15 May 1962) is a Malaysian news anchor, broadcast journalist and media strategist.
 He is a former Group Editor-In-Chief and Anchorman of 24-hour news and information channel Astro Awani, which operates from the heart of Kuala Lumpur.

 Early life and education

 He was born on 15 May 1962 in the historical city of Malacca and attended the prestigious Malay College, Kuala Kangsar, Perak.
 He read Business Administration at the Portland State University before completing his Master in Business Administration at the City University in Bellevue in Washington.

 Career

 He started his early career as a corporate and retail banker at the Bank of Commerce Berhad (now known as CIMB Berhad) in 1987.

 In 1990, he joined Malaysian television channel, TV3 as a reporter and assistant producer.
 He started anchoring TV3 News in 1993, and soon became one of Malaysia's top names in broadcasting.
 He produced and hosted TV3's news and current affairs programmes Face to Face, Editor, Teleskop, Malaysia Hari Ini and Bincang Petang in addition to anchoring the prime time news, Buletin Utama and the English News, Nightline, he also anchored and produced special programmes like Al-Ries & Jack Trout marketing series, Bajet, Elections and many more.
 His last post at TV3 was Content Creation and Development Manager, he left the network in early 2003.

 After leaving TV3 in 2003, he establish his own companies Suhaimi Sulaiman Omnimedia Pte Ltd and Suhaimi Sulaiman Communications.
 Between 2003 and early 2007, Suhaimi provided editorial and content consultancy services and public relations advice to various organizations.
 Among them are ACCA, Telekom Malaysia, Petronas, Universiti Teknologi Petronas and 1901 Hotdogs.